TrianglyRU/OrbinautFramework/README.md

 ## Installation & Documentation

-Orbinaut Framework 2 is specifically designed to work with the LTS'25 version of GameMaker and its preceding regular release.
+Orbinaut Framework 2 is specifically designed to work with the latest available version of GameMaker.
 Compatibility with other versions is neither supported nor guaranteed.

 OF2 includes detailed documentation, accessible in the [Wiki](https://github.com/TrianglyRU/OrbinautFramework/wiki) section.
 While you might be tempted to skip it, **be sure to review the** [installation guide](https://github.com/TrianglyRU/OrbinautFramework/wiki#installation) to ensure everything is set up correctly.